 What are threats to freshwater fish?

 There are a number of issues that can affect the survival of fish species.
 Habitat destruction/disruption can remove vital areas such as spawning grounds, migratory routes and feeding areas.
-Projects that seek to minimise disruption such as building refuge areas, fishways, even temporary relocation or captive maintenance can help.
+Projects that seek to minimise disruption such as building refuge areas and fishways can help, as can temporary relocation or captive maintenance.
 Pollution from agricultural runoff, untreated waste water and dumping can release toxins that kill species directly, or indirectly.
-Campaigns to persuade governments to regulate human activities and raise awareness amongst local people can help sustainability both of freshwater habitats and the fi sh that rely on them.
+Campaigns to persuade governments to regulate human activities and raise awareness amongst local people can help sustainability both of freshwater habitats and the fish that rely on them.
 Climate change can be of particular significance to fish with restricted habitats, often small species that hobbyists value.
 Killifish and Anabantoids are just two of many such groups.
 Lack of knowledge is also a threat.
 How do we conserve species if we do not know they exist?
 Hundreds of species are still being discovered, many by hobbyists and the trade that supplies us.
 Often, they are undescribed by science for a considerable period of time.
 Invasive species deliberately introduced or escaping from captive environments can outcompete native species.
 Non-native cichlids and livebearers can be found in almost all tropical and sub-tropical countries.
 Their reproductive rate often puts them at a competitive advantage over other species.
-It can seem that the task of conserving fish is too challenging and acting in isolation it possibly is.
+It can seem that the task of conserving fish is too challenging, and acting in isolation it possibly is.

 How can Shoal help us?